jjhutchi/jjhutchi.github.io/index.md

 ## Data Science Projects

 ### [NFL Losers Pool 2021](https://jjhutchi.github.io/NFL-Losers-2021/report.html)
-Optimizing a set of picks for a NFL Losers Pool, where each enterant picks one team per week to lose.
+Optimizing a set of picks for a NFL Losers Pool, where each entrant picks one team per week to lose.
 If your pick wins, you are removed from the pool.
-The enterant who lasts the longest wins.
-I build an optimization algorithm using the oppertunity cost of picking a given team in a given week and explore the results from the pool.
+The entrant who lasts the longest wins.
+I build an optimization algorithm using the opportunity's cost of picking a given team in a given week and explore the results from the pool.